utap2/utap2/docs/rst/installation.rst

 or
 http://host_ip:7000
 if the default values for DNS_HOST and HOST_APACHE_PORT were not modified.
+To log in to UTAP for the first time,use the following credentials:

+Username: admin

+Password: Admin1234 (if the ADMIN_PASS required parameter was not changed)

 Install UTAP on Google Cloud platform (GCP)